Montvale, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 46.82 mi of roadways, of which 36.54 mi were maintained by the municipality, 8.49 mi by Bergen County and 1.79 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway and County Route 503 pass through Montvale.
 The last stop going north on the Garden State Parkway before heading towards New York and the New York Thruway is in Montvale and features a large rest stop area.

 Public transportation

 Montvale is served by NJ Transit at the Montvale train station, located at the intersection of Kinderkamack Road and Grand Avenue.
 The station offers service on the Pascack Valley Line, which runs north–south to Hoboken Terminal with connections via the Secaucus Junction transfer station to New Jersey Transit one-stop service to New York Penn Station and to other NJ Transit rail service.
 Connections are available at the Hoboken Terminal to other New Jersey Transit rail lines, the PATH train at the Hoboken PATH station, New York Waterways ferry service to the World Financial Center and other destinations and Hudson-Bergen Light Rail service.

-Rockland Coaches provides service on routes 11T/AT, 14ET and 45/46/47 to the Port Authority Bus Terminal in Midtown Manhattan.
-Saddle River Tours / Ameribus provides service to the George Washington Bridge Bus Station on route 11C.
+Rockland Coaches provides service on routes 11, 45, and 47/49 to the Port Authority Bus Terminal in Midtown Manhattan.